 Goshen College music ensembles are open by audition to any GC student, regardless of major.
 Auditions are held before each academic semester.
-Interested students can sign up for an audition at the Music Audition Table, located outside of the Music Center Main Office in late August, 2013.
-Exact dates will be announced soon.
+Interested students can sign up for an audition at the Music Audition Table, located outside of the Music Center Main Office from August 25-29, 2014.

 Below are listed requirements and procedures to audition for each music ensemble.
 Additional information will be added as it is made available.

 Choirs (Chamber Choir, Men’s Chorus, Women’s World Music Choir)

 Auditions for GC choral ensembles will be held in MC 217 (Dr. Hochstetler’s office).
 All interested singers should sign up for one audition slot; the sign-up sheet will be on the Music Audition table outside of the Music Center Main Office.

 Singers may be in either Women’s World Music Choir or Men’s Chorus.
 Singers who are members of Chamber Choir are also members of either Men’s Chorus or Women’s World Music Choir.

 We aim to make auditions as painless as possible!
 The goal is to find out where you are in your singing ability and knowledge.

 The following will be the components of your audition: